Brucella Species

 MICROBIOLOGY

-- Aerobic, intraceullular Gram-negative coccobacilli [Fig 1] causing brucellosis.
+- Aerobic, intracellular Gram-negative coccobacilli [Fig 1] causing brucellosis.

-- Grows on a variety of media, usually within 24-48h of inoculation.
+- Grows on various media, usually within 24-48h of inoculation.

-- Zoonotic disease, most important species for human infections:
+- Zoonotic disease, the most important species for human infections:

 - B. abortus (cattle, buffalo)